 In 2013 my mom contacted me to let me know that my dad was sick and in the hospital and the doctors were saying that he had something called Chronic Obstructive Pulmonary Disease also know at COPD.
-I had no clue what COPD was because living in small towns you don’t hear of anyone being real sick.
+I had no clue what COPD was because living in small towns you never heard of anyone being real sick from something like COPD.

 At the end of 2013 I ran my first marathon in Indianapolis Indiana.
 After completing my first marathon it was the worst experience of my life because of how bad my legs hurt and how long it took to finish the race but I made my dad proud because I was doing something for him so I waited until early 2014 and told myself that I wanted to attempt to run two marathons and continue raising awareness COPD and honoring the people that were unable to run.
 I began training properly and had a better understanding of how hard a marathon was.
 I completed two marathons in 2014 but the important thing was is that people were noticing what I was doing and who I was running for.
 I had the opportunity to meet people and talk to them about what COPD was and that was a win for me.